 El Santo: The Man and the Myth

-[note: this column was originally written on the 32nd Anniversary of El Santo's death this past February.
+Note: This article was originally written on the 32nd Anniversary of El Santo's death this past February.
 It's been updated today in honor of his 99th birthday.
-Enjoy]
+Enjoy.